jmcelroy5/Biking-Across-the-US/_posts/2014-07-11-When-the-Going-Gets-Tough.md

 ![alt text](http://i.imgur.com/5i8TkGbl.jpg "Near Togwotee Pass")

 On the way down it began to rain and hail.
 I lost feeling in my extremities and had to test my hands every so often to make sure I could still pull the brakes.
-I was so relieved when after several miles of this I came across a hotel.
+After several miles of this, I was so relieved when I came across a hotel.
 I walked into the lobby looking like a drowned rat and was overjoyed to find seven other cyclists warming up near the fire nursing cups of free coffee.

 Five of the cyclists there were racing the Great Divide trail, a mountain bike route from Canada to Mexico.
 It's hard to explain how ridiculously hardcore that is.
 They had braved every kind of terrain, miserable weather, snow drifts 9 feet deep, impossibly steep hills, heinous injuries, and stretches as long as 150 miles with no civilization.
 The three TransAm cyclists listened wide-eyed to their stories that made biking across the country on roads, where you could at least count on a gas station every 30 miles, seem like a cakewalk.